mozilla/activate.mozilla.community/_pages/faq.md

 ## Who can be involved in the activities?

-Anyone who want to support Mozilla.
+Anyone who wants to support Mozilla.

 ## How do I get involved?